JUST GETTING STARTED?

 This Google help page will get you started with Google+, a social network that connects with all of Google’s other services (e.g., Gmail, YouTube).

 LinkedIn is a network of professional connections.
 It also has groups that you can join based on your interests.
 Interested in starting your own group?
 Get started with this LinkedIn Help page: Creating a Group.
-This LinkedIn Groups 101 guide gives tips on building an engaged community on LinkedIn.
+More tips can be found in the article, Everything you need to know about LinkedIn groups.

 Reddit is essentially a message board.
 Like Twitter, the information is real-time, but unlike Twitter, the Reddit community votes on the content so that items of value or interest end up on the top.
 See Mashable’s Reddit: A Beginner’s Guide, or Reddit’s Beginner's Guide and accompanying video.